dmlyashko/docker-php-skeleton/README.md

 1. Download repository files (more preferable via Zip file, if you want to keep your our application under source control)
 2. Go to repository folder
+3. `sh setup.sh`
-3. `sh composer.sh init` (if you want to use Composer).
+4. `sh composer.sh init` (if you want to use Composer).
-4. Install your application inside `app` folder.
+5. Install your application inside `app` folder.
-5. Run `docker-compose up`.
+6. Run `docker-compose up`.
-5. ...Congratulations!
+7. ...Congratulations!
 You can now access your application via http://localhost .

 # Note:
 You can run arbitrary console commands within PHP-FPM container using handy script: